 - Independent Leg Spread: Yes, 23, 45, 65, 88°

 - Reversible Column: No, horizontal 180° column feature

 - Column Tube Diameter: 28 mm

 If you are a beginner picking up your first tripod, it can be difficult to relate those numbers to how well the tripod will fit your needs, so here is how I made sense of those numbers to decide that this tripod was good for me:

 - The maximum load is enough to support my heaviest gear combo for astrophotography and the 3 sectioned legs (which spread out to a generous diameter), and the lever lock mechanism makes it stable and quick to set up.

 - Independent, multi-angled leg spread enables it to cope with uneven terrain.

 - The wide working height range of 168 cm provides great flexibility in framing and composing the scene.

-- Aluminium construction: I consider this to be a plus over carbon fibre despite the increased weight.
-Should you drop the tripod or knock it down, aluminium absorbs lateral impacts and knocks better than carbon fibre.
+- Aluminum construction: I consider this to be a plus over carbon fiber despite the increased weight.
+Should you drop the tripod or knock it down, aluminum absorbs lateral impacts and knocks better than carbon fiber.

 - This is not a number in the specs, but it was reasonably priced (about 150 Euros at the time I bought it), although the head was not included.